A Look at COVID-19’s Effects on the Court System in Texas

 In Hays County, the District Attorney said that even with in-person jury trials resuming, it could take years to get through the backlog of cases on the docket.
 Jails have “been releasing people on [Personal Recognizance] bonds, and a lot of these people committed violent crimes,” Hays County District Attorney Wes Mau said.
 “So, not only are victims faced with, ‘My trial isn’t going to happen anytime soon,’ but the perpetrator is out of jail on bond.
 That obviously creates additional anxiety.”

 Are you concerned about your pending criminal case being put on hold because of the COVID-19 pandemic in Texas?
-If so, it’s time for you to speak with an experienced Killeen criminal defense attorney from the Mary Beth Harrell Law Firm.
+If so, it’s time for you to speak with an experienced Killeen criminal defense attorney from the Mary Beth Harrell Criminal Defense and DWI Lawyers.
 Call our office at 254-680-4655, or complete the contact form to schedule a consultation.
 We have offices in Killeen and Copperas Cove to better serve clients throughout the state.